rodrifpt/either/README.md

-# Research on Switching to `Either` for Error Handling in the NGC App

----

 ## **Introduction**
 The NGC app currently uses Kotlin's `Result` type for handling network requests and error handling.
 This document explores the advantages and disadvantages of switching to the `Either` type for error handling.
 The goal is to provide a clear comparison to help the team make an informed decision.